AragasiMS/Anatomia/README.md

-To play, simply download the APK and install it on any Android device.
-For further instructions, please refer to the user guide.
+To get started, download the APK and install it on your Android device.
+For detailed instructions, please consult the user guide.
+Kindly refrain from re-uploading the files without my permission.
+Thank you!